International child abduction: Impact on society, families and children

-Many of these effects can be subsumed by the problems relevant to reactive attachment disorder, stress, fear of abandonment, learned helplessness, and guilt.
+As the result of the harmful effects on children, parental kidnapping has been characterized as a form of child abuse and an extreme form of parental alienation.
+Abducted children suffer emotionally and sometimes physically at the hands of their abducting parents.
+Many are told the other parent is dead or has abandoned them.

 The extended support systems of abducting and victim parents can also become part of the dispute.
 Believing primarily one side of the abduction story, family, friends, and professionals in each parents individual country may lose their objectivity.
 As a result, protective concerns expressed by the abandoned parent may be viewed as undue criticism, interference, and histrionics preventing the victim parent from effectively relieving the trauma imposed on their innocent child by the abduction.

 Mediation in child abduction cases

 Mediation is a process during which abductors and the left behind family, assisted by mediator(s), attempt to resolve conflicts independent of the judicial system.
 Mediators create a constructive atmosphere for discussions and ensure fair dealings between parents.
 The mediators do not make decisions; instead, they confine themselves to assisting the parties in working out for themselves a fair and sensible solution to their problems.
 More specifically, the mediation can address not only the child's primary residence, but also the child's contact with both parents, visitation arrangements, agreements concerning the child's maintenance, schooling, further education, bi-cultural and bi-lingual upbringing, necessary arrangements for financial support etc.

 Mediation can be helpful in international child abduction cases.
 In the context of mediation families can deal with the question of return and also find solutions to other issues relating to their children.
 The Hague Conference on Private International Law provides a Guide to Good Practice Child Abduction Convention: Part V - Mediation.